Skip to content ↓

 Welcome to Year 2!

-From Miss Williams, Mrs Bennett, Mrs Southern and Miss Thomson!
+From Miss Williams, Mrs Bennett, Mrs Southern and Mrs Rooney!

 Welcome to our Year 2 class page!
 In year two, we love making learning fun and are always here to help you on your learning journey.
 Don't forget that there are many adults in class and around school who are always here to help you, and that God is always here for us too.